FaisalPXL/FaisalPXL/README.md

 #### Computer science student at King Abdulaziz University
 ![Computer science student at King Abdulaziz University ](https://github.com/FaisalPXL/FaisalPXL/blob/main/linked%20in%20header2.png)

--Junior student in computer science
+👨‍💻 Junior student in computer science

--Interested in software engineering and application development
+💻 Interested in software engineering and application development

--Leader of The media team at the Faculty of Computing and Information Technology
+📷 Leader of The media team at the Faculty of Computing and Information Technology

 Skills: Java / Spring boot / Python / Matlab / HTML / SQL